 Dr. Rao’s clinical and research interests include the diagnosis and management of healthcare-associated infections, especially Clostridium difficile infection.
 His clinical work includes managing the University of Michigan Fecal Microbiota Transplantation (stool transplant) program for recurrent Clostridium difficile infection, which he co-founded.
-He also works with the Antimicrobial Subcommittee of the Pharmacy and Therapeutics Committee, where he provides expertise and support in the use of procalcitonin, a novel and promising biomarker for bacterial infections.
-He studies infections in older adults and the biology of aging, in affiliation with the Claude D. Pepper Older Americans Independence Center of the University of Michigan Institute of Gerontology and the Patient Safety Enhancement Program.
+He works with the Antimicrobial Subcommittee of the Pharmacy and Therapeutics Committee, where he provides expertise and support in the use of procalcitonin, a novel and promising biomarker for bacterial infections.
+He research includes infections in older adults and is supported by the Claude D. Pepper Older Americans Independence Center of the University of Michigan Institute of Gerontology.

 Rao K, Walk ST, Micic D, Chenoweth E, Deng L, Galecki AT, Jain R, Trivedi I, Yu M, Santhosh K, Ring C, Young VB, Huffnagle GB, Aronoff DM.
 Procalcitonin Levels Associate with Severity of Clostridium difficile Infection.
 PLoS One.
 2013;8(3):e58265.
 PMCID: 3591407.

 Rao K, Erb-Downward JR, Walk ST, Micic D, Falkowski N, Santhosh K, Mogle JA, Ring C, Young VB, Huffnagle GB, Aronoff DM.
 The Systemic Inflammatory Response to Clostridium difficile Infection.
 PLoS ONE.
 2014;9(3):e92578.
 PMCID: 3958555